 What is deconstruction in therapy?

 Deconstruction is the process of people practice externalization.
 It is offering a new perspective or interpretation into narratives provided by the patient.

-The therapist aims to provide a more positive outlook towards a specific event.
+The Narrative therapy specialist aims to provide a more positive outlook towards a specific event.
 It seeks to draw out a better understanding of the patient’s identity.

 Like any clinical therapy, narrative forms also require the counselor and the client’s equal and active participation.
 Meanwhile, it can be counterproductive if clients are not willing to share their personal experiences in their own life.

-This form of therapy relies heavily on the patient’s narrative.
-Without it, this therapy might fail.
+This form of Narrative therapy relies heavily on the patient’s narrative.
+Without it, this treatment might fail.

 Meanwhile, those with prevalent mental conditions could subscribe to the services of a narrative therapist.
 Additionally, individuals or couples with conflicts in family and relationships can also benefit from this program same as family therapy.

 A brand new perspective in a relationship can help strengthen the bonds, disarray conflicts from forming, and help resolve those existing ones.

 Despite the unique impacts of this method in objectifying problems of people’s own lives and minimizing their negative value, it might not be best for everyone.
 Its dependency on the patient’s narrative can end up too taxing.

 Unfortunately, therapists can also sometimes be unreliable and come off as dominant problematic stories story.
 It’s why the type of therapy and the choice of medical practitioner matters.

 Through this article, we hope that we could shed light on its benefits, techniques, strategies, and themes.